 On direct examination by the plaintiffs’ attorney Ethan Dettmer, Dr. Herek explained that a person’s “sexual orientation” can be defined based on an enduring pattern of attraction to men, women, or both, and can also include a person’s own self-identification, as well as their pattern of sexual behavior.
 Dr. Herek testified that since the 1970s it has been the consensus in the field of psychology that homosexuality is not a mental disorder and that sexual orientation has no inherent connection to a person’s ability to contribute to society, be happy, and lead a normal life.

 Strongly supporting one of the plaintiffs’ core arguments, Dr. Herek testified that there is no evidence “conversion therapy” is effective in changing a person’s sexuality.
-In fact, he testified, the American Psychological Association has expressed concern about LGBT adolescents participating in “conversion therapy,” which sends a harmful and false message to young people that homosexuality is a disorder.
+In fact, he testified, the American Psychological Association has expressed concern about LGBTQ adolescents participating in “conversion therapy,” which sends a harmful and false message to young people that homosexuality is a disorder.

 Dr. Herek’s cross examination by the proponents’ attorney Howard Nielson lasted for more than five hours, and was characterized by monotonous and repetitive questions largely focused on the definition of “sexual orientation.”
 Nielson attempted to get Dr. Herek to admit that definitions of sexual orientation vary widely.
-(The proponents have argued that LGBT people don’t deserve constitutional protections because, they claim, it is impossible to define “sexual orientation.”)
+(The proponents have argued that LGBTQ people don’t deserve constitutional protections because, they claim, it is impossible to define “sexual orientation.”)
 Showing admirable patience, Dr. Herek simply reasserted that sexual orientation is a combination of attraction, identity, and behavior, and that the complexities researchers face in defining sexual orientation are no different than those they face in defining other characteristics such as race.